 The estimated market size of clear gasoline (E0) is 5.3 BGPY

-The RFG markets is 30% of the total market or 42 BGPY
+The RFG market is 30% of the total market or 42 BGPY

 Currently, clear gasoline can’t be sold in RFG areas because it doesn’t contain an oxygenate.